 Table of Contents

 First of all, what ever happened to the original Boeing 727-300 concept?

 The Boeing 727-300 was an actual design proposal formulated way back in 1972 in conjunction with United Airlines and Indian Airlines.
 The intention to increase the size of the -200 model to accommodate up to 180 seats, and with the explosion of air travel early 1970s, this came very close to being pushed through development and into production.
 However, neither airline committed to ordering the aircraft, and the project was canceled in 1976.

 And believe it or not, there was actually a -400 model proposed as well.
 Ultimately, that design proposal evolved into the 757 concept, thus driving a stake right through the heart of the 727 program.

 Coming up with my own concept for what the 727 might look like if it were produced today

 Since the 727-300 was never produced, I figured it would be fun to take a crack at designing what a next-generation version of the 727 would look like.
 To be honest, I didn’t know what to call it at first, but I figured that giving it a -300 designation made the most sense since that’s where the legacy of this aircraft ended back in 1984.

 Those of you who have been following me know that this isn’t my first rodeo.
-I’ve already made videos about redesigning the 707 and the 757 (as well as coming up with a 797 concept), and since I haven’t received any credible death threats yet, I assume that means that I’m good to go to start hacking up another perfectly good airplane.
+I’ve already made a post about the Boeing 757 replacement.
+I even made a 797 concept based on the 787, and since I haven’t received any credible death threats yet, I assume that means that I’m good to go to start hacking up another perfectly good airplane.

 By the way, here is the full video I produced which shows exactly how I created this 3d model.
 If you aren’t a fan of reading long articles, I’d recommend watching this instead: